Fr-Dae/UnityStation-Tutorial_module/README.md

 - Prevoir un nouveau tutoriel pour chaque departement.

-Refined English translation, added line breaks for easier readability.
+# Refined English translation, added line breaks for easier readability.

-Job selection screen
+# Job selection screen

-If possible ignore or not display the job selection screen, (especially since if you select mime, you get its skills in tutorial)
+If possible ignore or not display the job selection screen, (especially since if you select mime, you get its skills in tutorial) (or IA)

 shorter delay on, equipping clothing
 Reduce the delay so that the bot invites you to wear clothes with the hanger or with E.